Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-11-25-stan_raodmap.md

 The choice of a Bayesian model should begin with a clear understanding of the research objective.
 In broad terms, the aim of modeling can be categorized into two primary goals: inference and prediction.
 Inference focuses on understanding the relationships between variables, quantifying uncertainty in parameter estimates, and testing theoretical hypotheses.
 Prediction, on the other hand, emphasizes the accuracy of forecasting outcomes for new observations.
 While the two goals are not mutually exclusive, they can lead to different modeling choices, particularly in terms of model complexity and regularization.
 Another factor influencing model selection is the nature of the data.
 Key aspects include the type of response variable (continuous, binary, count, categorical), the presence of outliers or heavy-tailed distributions, the structure of the data (e.g., hierarchical or longitudinal), and the dimensionality of the predictor space.
 A careful examination of these characteristics provides essential guidance for selecting an appropriate Bayesian model.

+**Prior Specification and Computational Considerations**

+An essential feature of Bayesian modeling is the specification of prior distributions.
+Priors can be informative, weakly informative, or non-informative, depending on the amount of domain knowledge available.
+Informative priors are grounded in expert knowledge or historical data, while weakly informative priors help stabilize estimates without unduly influencing the posterior.
+Prior predictive checks can assess the implications of the priors before seeing the data, ensuring they encode plausible assumptions.
+Modelers should also perform sensitivity analyses to understand how different priors affect inferences.

+Computational feasibility is another practical concern.
+Some Bayesian models—especially nonparametric or high-dimensional ones—can be computationally intensive, requiring advanced MCMC algorithms or variational inference.
+Diagnostics such as the Gelman-Rubin R-hat statistic, effective sample size (ESS), and checks for divergent transitions should be used to ensure reliable inference (Gelman et al., 2013).
+Stan and `brms` provide tools to assess convergence and evaluate sampling efficiency.

 **[Bayesian Linear Regression](https://kamran-afzali.github.io/posts/2022-04-25/STAN.html)**

 Bayesian linear regression serves as the foundational model in the Bayesian framework.
 It assumes a linear relationship between predictors and a continuous response variable, with normally distributed residuals.
 This model is particularly useful for its simplicity and interpretability.
 When the assumptions of linearity and normality hold reasonably well, Bayesian linear regression provides reliable parameter estimates and predictive intervals.
 It also serves as a baseline model against which more complex models can be compared.
 In practice, Bayesian linear regression can be implemented in Stan with straightforward model code, specifying priors for the regression coefficients and residual variance.
 The flexibility of Bayesian inference allows for the incorporation of prior knowledge, which can be particularly valuable in small-sample contexts or when strong domain expertise is available.